wangeddie67/isa_manim/docs/docs/0-introductions/02-animation-apis.md

 Generated function units share the `args_width`, `res_width`, `args_name`, `res_name`, `font_size`, `value_format` and `func_callee`. `args_width` and `args_name` should have the same number of elements. `res_width` and `res_name` also should have the same number of elements.
 If there is only one return value, `res_width` and `res_name` can be single elements.

 `num_unit` specifies the number of units.
 If one single integer is provided, the integer presents the number of units.
 If a list of integers is provided, the list presents the hierarchy of units.
-For example, `[2, 4]` means 2 groups of units and each group has 4 units.
+For example, `[2, 4]` means 2 groups of units, and each group has 4 units.

 The hash value of each function unit is specified by `isa_hash`.
 If one single string is provided, `decl_func_group` will generate one individual hash for each element.
 Take `isa_hash` is "Addr" as an example: